-The consultant forecasts effective capacity, which is the capacity adjusted for degradation of panels over time.
-AEMO rebased this forecast so the forecast starts from the most recent Clean Energy Regulator (CER) data.
+The forecasts used in the energy and demand models are effective (degraded) panel capacity, which is the DC panel capacity adjusted for degradation of panels over time.
+AEMO rebased this forecast so the forecast starts from the most recent CER data up to the end of April 2020.
+It should be noted that: